vivianmyers/CSC120-FinalProject/cheatsheet.md

 - HELP (displays commands)
 - SHEEP (displays number of sheep)
 - INVENTORY (displays player's current inventory)
-- READ (displays map)
+- READ MAP (displays map if the player has a map in its inventory)

 Map:

-Image in a seperate file.
+Image(map.jpg) in a separate file.

 Challenges:

-Player must acquire a key to unlock the barn by completeing the Riddler's test in the forest clearing.
+Player must acquire a key to unlock the barn by completing the Riddler's test in the forest clearing.
 Player must maintain at least 7 sheep to win.
+Player must not be killed by NPCs.